Bertha von Suttner: Early life

 Bertha Kinský was born on 9 June 1843 at Kinský Palace in the Obecní dvůr (cz) district of Prague.
-Her parents were the Austrian Lieutenant general (Feldmarschall-Leutnant) Franz Michael de Paula Josef Graf Kinsky von Wchinitz und Tettau (1769-1843), recently deceased at the age of 75, and his young wife Sophie Wilhelmine von Körner (1815-1884), who was almost fifty years his junior.
+Her parents were the Austrian Lieutenant general (Feldmarschall-Leutnant) Franz Michael de Paula Josef Graf Kinsky von Wchinitz und Tettau (1769–1843), who died before Bertha was born at the age of 75, and Sophie Wilhelmine von Körner (1815–1884), who was more than 45 years younger than her husband.